 It’s important that you also add the transcripts for your podcast and captions in your videos, so people who have an auditory background can understand.

-So when you are building your email, it’s important that you are focusing on keeping the presentation simple.
+So when you are building your email, it’s important that you focus on keeping the presentation simple.

 Those who have some kind of limitation or weakness of motor control.

 Well, this includes the issues like tremors, paralysis, lack of coordination, joint disorders like missing limbs, and arthritis.

 So it’s important to ensure that the email you are sending can be easily consumed with the help of screen readers and keyboard navigation.

 People who are going through a Neurological problem affect their central as well as the peripheral nervous system, which includes the spinal cord, brain, cranial nerves, etc.